ikbencasdoei/godot-voip/README.md

 # Godot VoIP 🎤📡
 ![logo](https://raw.githubusercontent.com/casbrugman/godot-voip/master/icon.png "Logo")

-Godot-voip is a Godot addon which makes it very easy to setup a voip system in your Godot game.
+Godot-voip is a Godot addon which makes it very easy to setup a real time voice chat system in your Godot game.
 This addon also includes a demo project.

 ## Compatibility
 * 2.0: Godot 3.2.x